CMLPlatform/ramascene/docs/source/API-descriptors.rst

 3. mod_indicators.csv

 These mapping coordinates are not only used to render tree selectables, but also to transmit the global id's of the product categories, countries and indicators over the websocket channel.
 In turn the back-end handles these messages to perform calculations and store results.
+For example all countries and all products in the world represent the global id
+[1].
+The indicator [1] represents product output.
+For further reference see the mapping CSV files.

 API routing: